Do you suffer from episodes of intense fear that are often accompanied by physical symptoms, such as difficulty breathing and an increased heart rate?

 Since panic disorder is largely defined by the presence of panic attacks, symptoms of panic attacks are fundamental to understanding the symptoms of panic disorder.
 An individual may be experiencing a panic attack if the following occurs:

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), a panic attack is defined as a discrete period of intense fear or discomfort, often accompanied by physical symptoms such as palpitations and trembling.
-Repeated, consistent panic attacks that get in the way of everyday functioning is considered a defining symptom of panic disorder.
+Experiencing repeated, consistent panic attacks that get in the way of everyday functioning is considered a defining symptom of panic disorder.

 While panic attacks may be one of the most terrifying and unpleasant experiences a person can endure, the good news is that panic attacks and disorders respond exceptionally well to treatment.
 Like most anxiety disorders, both medications and psychotherapy can be effective for panic disorder.
 Many people fully recover from panic disorder with proper therapy and without the use of medications.
 That being said, anti-anxiety medications are sometimes used depending upon the frequency and severity of attacks.
 Supplementing these methods with alternative treatments like meditation, mindfulness training, or yoga may facilitate recovery.

 There are several different classes of medications that are often used to treat panic disorder.
 All of these types of medications can help reduce anxiety, but do so in different ways and with different side effects and risks.